eisBlume0901/BudgetTracker/README.md

    ```

 ## Functionality
-Once the program is executed, users can either create or login an account which allows them to
+Once the program is executed, users can either create or log in to an account which allows them to
-explore the functionalities available for account and budget section.
+explore the functionalities available for the account and budget section.

 ### :money_with_wings: Features available for Account Section
 1. Sign-in account
-   1. Create Account - creates a new account and store it to `List of Accounts` file text
+   1. Create Account - creates a new account and store it in `List of Accounts` file text
    2. Login Account - retrieves the matched account to the `List of Accounts` file text.
-2. Deposit money - can only add amount to an account's balance if there is an existing account
+2. Deposit money - can only add the amount to an account's balance if there is an existing account
-3. Check balance - displays account's balance at current time
+3. Check balance - displays the account's balance at the current time
-4. Withdraw money - can only subtract the amount to an account's balance if there is an existing account
+4. Withdraw money - can only subtract the amount from an account's balance if there is an existing account
-5. Check savings - displays account's savings at current time
+5. Check savings - displays the account's savings at the current time

 ### :ledger: Features available for Budget Section
 1. Create a list of expenses
-   1. Add - add new spending category to list and store it to an account's budget file
+   1. Add - add a new spending category to list and store it to an account's budget file
-   2. Remove - remove existing spending category to list and store it to an account's budget file
+   2. Remove - remove existing spending category to list and store it in an account's budget file
-   3. Clear - delete all spending category to list and store it to an account's budget file
+   3. Clear - delete all spending categories to list and store them in an account's budget file
 2. Display total expenses - display existing total expenses retrieved from the file or from the newly created
 list of expenses
 3. Display monthly budget data - display budget data statistics by showing the total expenses and the total
 savings
-4. Save money - save money to the account and store the updated value to `List of Accounts` file
+4. Save money - save money to the account and store the updated value in `List of Accounts` file

 ### List of Accounts file
 1. Format Requirements:
    The file should be in Comma-Separated Values (CSV) format so that it can be read and processed.
-   The following format as exemplified as shown below:
+   The following format is exemplified as shown below:

    ```
    File name: